Skip to main content

 PURPOSE

 CMU is committed to providing safe and healthy lab environments.
-The purpose of this policy is to prevent laboratory injuries and illnesses and to ensure compliance with MIOSHA Part 431 – Hazardous Work in Laboratories.
+The purpose of this policy is to prevent laboratory injuries and illnesses and to endure compliance with MIOSHA Part 431 – Hazardous Work in Laboratories.

 DEFINITIONS

 Lab Worker: For purposes of this policy, a worker is an individual who works with hazardous materials in a laboratory.
 A lab worker may be faculty, staff, graduate student, postdoctoral scholar, undergraduate student researcher, volunteer, or visitor/visiting scholar.
-Lab worker excludes individuals who only passively participate in tours, lectures, conferences, etc. and enrolled students in a teaching laboratory.

-NOTE: CMU still considers academic spaces without chemical inventories to be laboratories if they have biohazards, radiation hazards, or laser hazards, and the safety training, lab registration, and correction of lab deficiencies requirements still apply.
+NOTE: CMU still considers academic spaces without chemical inventories to be laboratories if they have biohazards, radiation hazards, or laser hazards, and the safety training, lab restrictions, and correction of lab deficiencies requirements still apply.

 Student: An individual enrolled in an academic class.